Preserving Manchaug Pond For Now and The Future

 Water Quality

 Keeping Manchaug Pond healthy and clean has been a goal since organizing to work together in 1967 as the Manchaug Pond Association.
-Today, our approach and methods are varied and mult-faceted expanding beyond the lake and its shoreline residents to the many users and watershed resident and system-wide with such groups as the Blackstone River Coalition, Blackstone River Watershed Association, Massachusetts Council of Lakes and Ponds, and Massachusetts Land Trust Coalition.
+Today, our approach and methods are varied and multi-faceted expanding beyond the lake and its shoreline residents to the many users and watershed residents and system-wide with such groups as the Blackstone River Coalition, Worcester Cyanobacteria Monitoring Collaborative, Blackstone Watershed Collaborative, and Massachusetts Land Trust Coalition.
 Join us to ensure Manchaug Pond will continue to remain for today and future generations.

 Action areas include:

-• Educational resources targeting special groups and offering a specialize website page to adults and youth, watershed residents and campers, visitors, horse owners students and educators in the watershed towns of Sutton, Douglas and Oxford and beyond.
+• Educational resources targeting special groups, available at two kiosks - at the state boat ramp and at the Overlook, at the campgrounds, and online with specialize website pages to adults and youth, watershed residents and campers, visitors, horse owners students and educators in the watershed towns of Sutton, Douglas and Oxford and beyond.

 Click to Visit our Water Quality Pages!